code-iai/ROSIntegration/README.md

 ```
 Even though you could install rosbridge using apt via:
 ```
-sudo apt-get install ros-kinetic-rosbridge-suite
+sudo apt-get install ros-ROS1_DISTRO-rosbridge-suite # Replace ROS1_DISTRO with the distro you are using
 ```
-if you were using ROS Kinetic, there have been numersous issues where these apt packages do not reflect the code in the `ros1` branch.
+there have been numersous issues where these apt packages do not reflect the code in the `ros1` branch.
 Hence, it is best to install from source.
 After installing rosbridge, you can enable the bson_mode like this:

 ```
 roslaunch rosbridge_server rosbridge_tcp.launch bson_only_mode:=True
 ```
-If UE4 and rosbridge are both running, then you should see the rosbridge node subscribe to two topics beginning with `/unreal_ros/`.
+**How to verify the rosbridge-UE4 connection:** Make sure UE4 is configured to use the ROSIntegrationGameInstance (see below) and set the connection parameters.
+If UE4 and rosbridge are both running, then you should see the rosbridge node subscribe to two topics with the prefix `/unreal_ros/`.
 If you do NOT see this, then you likely have a problem with your rosbridge installation.

 <!-- **Important**: The most recent rosbridge versions changed the transmission method.
 Since ROSIntegration can not handle this new method yet, please make sure to check out these issue on how to install a compatible rosbridge version: https://github.com/code-iai/ROSIntegration/issues/141 & https://github.com/code-iai/ROSIntegration/issues/139 -->